-When is the Resident Evil 8 PC release date?
-After some hefty leaks earlier in the year, Capcom unveiled Resident Evil 8, or Resident Evil Village (Resident Evil 8age?) at the PS5 reveal event.
+When is the Resident Evil Village PC release date?
+After some hefty leaks, Capcom unveiled Resident Evil Village, or Resident Evil 8 (Resident Evil 8age?) at the PS5 reveal event.
 This reveal was somewhat unexpected considering Capcom has already released two Resident Evil games since the start of 2019, the lauded Resident Evil 2 and 3 remakes.

 It seems Capcom is ramping up efforts on the Resident Evil series with a rumoured Resident Evil 4 remake possibly also on the horizon.
 True to the leaks, Resident Evil Village will reprise the role of Biohazard’s protagonist Ethan Winters, who, after the tumultuous events of the Baker house is now living the good life with his rescued wife Mia.
 Aww, cute.

 Now everything’s all sunshine and roses, it’s time – once again – to put Ethan through hell as Umbrella agent Chris Redfield arrives on the scene.
 Biohazard received rave reviews for its brave switch to first-person horror, claustrophobic and unsettling location, and for finally bringing the series back to survival horror.
 So, what direction will Resident Evil Village be heading in?
-Here’s everything we know, from the Resident Evil 8 release date, to enemies, locations, and more.
+Here’s everything we know, from the Resident Evil Village release date, to enemies, how upgrades work, locations, and more.

-You can check out the Resident Evil 8 trailer below which shows the eerie village we’ll be exploring as well as the enemies and characters we’ll meet.
+You can check out the latest Resident Evil Village trailer below which shows the eerie village we’ll be exploring as well as the enemies and characters we’ll meet.

-Resident Evil 8 is set to be another first-person survival horror game, Capcom associate manager of social media and community Kellen Haney says in a PlayStation blog post, “The return of a first-person perspective will bring a visceral edge to combat, as well.
+Resident Evil Village is a first-person survival horror game, Capcom associate manager of social media and community Kellen Haney says in a PlayStation blog post, “The return of a first-person perspective will bring a visceral edge to combat, as well.
 Each encounter is a personal fight for survival against terrifying foes, forcing you to keep a watchful eye on the environment and constantly looking for resources and enemies in unknown territory.”

 There will also be a “greater focus on combat” so expect more action, along with the classic Resident Evil inventory management, forcing players to be careful with resources.